 Known as the pioneer of immunization, British physician Edward Jenner observed that people who contracted cowpox, a disease similar to smallpox, were immune from the disease once they recovered.
 He used that knowledge to contribute to the development of a smallpox vaccine.
-In Jenner’s time, more than 3,500 people died of smallpox in London alone.
+In Jenner's time, more than 3,500 people died of smallpox in London alone.
 Globally, outbreaks of the disease spanned 3,000 years, killing an average of three out of 10 people who contracted it.
-Due to vaccination programs around the world, WHO declared smallpox eradicated in 1980.
+WHO declared smallpox eradicated in 1980.

-After the development of the smallpox vaccine, others followed, including:
+After the development of the smallpox vaccine, others followed:

 2. Nurses have long played a prominent role in delivering and advocating for vaccines.

 Throughout the early 20th century, public health nurses in eastern U.S. cities made house calls and began staffing immunization clinics.
-These efforts saved many people from contracting diseases like polio and tuberculosis, the latter of which was the biggest killer of U.S. citizens in 1900.
+These efforts saved many people from contracting diseases like polio and tuberculosis, the latter of which killed more U.S. citizens than any other illness in 1900.
 Nurses also saved many lives during the 1918 influenza outbreak, along with the 2009 H1N1 epidemic, by administering vaccines at public immunization clinics.

-Nursing organizations also advocate for increased access to and awareness of immunization, including the 317 Coalition, which lobbies the federal government to invoke Section 317 of the Public Health Service Act to provide more funding for immunization of uninsured Americans.
+Nursing organizations also advocate for increased access to and awareness of immunization.
+The 317 Coalition lobbies the federal government to invoke Section 317 of the Public Health Service Act to provide more funding for immunization of uninsured Americans.
 In 2017, the American Nurses Association (ANA) included its signature on a letter to the U.S. President presenting evidence of vaccine safety and citing the importance of continuing immunization programs, given such events as the 2014 measles outbreak at Disneyland.

 3. Vaccines prevent disease.

 Vaccines artificially activate the immune system by injecting the same germs that cause illness.
-Vaccines mildly infect people so they don’t get sick, but instead develop immunities that prevent them from getting sick.
+Vaccines mildly infect people — individuals do not become sick but instead develop immunities that prevent them from getting sick.
 WHO reports that vaccines prevented 10 million deaths worldwide from 2010-2015.

-Immunization success stories include an 80% drop in measles cases in the U.S., between 1980 and 1981.
+Immunization success stories include an 80% drop in measles cases in the U.S. from 1980-1981.
 In 1994, polio was declared eradicated from the Americas, followed by Europe in 2002.
 As of 2017, polio remains in only three countries due to the development of a new and more effective vaccine in 2010.

-Pandemics are still a serious challenge, with the current coronavirus crisis and recent influenza outbreaks at the forefront.
-The 1918 flu pandemic killed an estimated 50 million people, none of whom were vaccinated as one did not yet exist.
-Today, flu vaccines reduce illness by 40%-60%.
-During 2017-2018, immunization prevented an estimated 5,700 deaths from influenza.
+Pandemics still present a serious challenge with the current coronavirus crisis and recent influenza outbreaks at the forefront.
+Before the flu vaccine, the 1918 flu pandemic killed an estimated 50 million people.
+Today, flu vaccines reduce illness by 40-60%.
+In 2017-2018, immunization prevented an estimated 5,700 deaths from influenza.

-5. Lack of vaccinations can result in outbreaks.
+5. A lack of vaccinations can result in outbreaks.

-As we suffer through the coronavirus crisis, it remains clear that the largest outbreaks of highly contagious diseases tend to occur before a vaccine has been developed — and also return during times of low vaccine rates.
+As we suffer through the coronavirus crisis, it remains clear that the largest outbreaks of highly contagious diseases tend to occur before pharmaceutical companies have developed vaccines.
+Outbreaks also return during times of low vaccine rates.

-From 1989-1991, measles resurged in the U.S. primarily in areas where as few as 50% of children had been vaccinated.
+From 1989-1991, measles resurged in the U.S. primarily in areas where as little as 50% of children had been vaccinated.
 A total of 123 people died, 90% of whom were not vaccinated.
-Measles returned in 2008, with more than 90% of cases occurring in those who were not vaccinated or with unknown immunization status.
+Measles returned in 2008, with more than 90% of cases occurring in those who were not vaccinated or had unknown immunization status.

-- In 2013, due to war and immunization disruption, Syria reported an outbreak of polio, which had not appeared there since 1999.
+In 2013, due to war and immunization disruption, Syria reported an outbreak of polio, which had not appeared in the country since 1999.

 6. Nurses staff the front lines of immunization.

-Nurses, especially registered nurses (RNs) and nurse practitioners (NPs), routinely deliver vaccines as part of their job duties.
+Nurses, especially registered nurses (RNs) and nurse practitioners (NPs), routinely deliver vaccines.
 They also provide patients with evidence-based information about vaccine safety, potential side effects, and the importance of immunization.
 In some countries, nurses administer all vaccinations.

-A challenge for nurses and others in healthcare lies in convincing reluctant patients to become vaccinated.
-If people don’t see people sick from the disease, they don’t believe it poses a danger.
+Nurses often struggle to convince reluctant patients to become vaccinated.
+If people don't see others becoming sick from the disease, they don't believe it poses a danger.
 Nurses must often advise that remaining unvaccinated can affect both patients and their families.